devopsakhil5/Prometheus-monitoring-setup-for-a-Docker-container/README.md

+# Infracloud Assignment

-I have completed the instructions as suggested in https://github.com/infracloudio/csvserver and updated my files in solutions directory.
+I have completed the instructions as suggested in https://github.com/infracloudio/csvserver and updated my files in **solutions** directory.